 3. Social Media Campaign

 Telling the story through a series of short videos or images is another way of transmedia storytelling.
-The campaign should be shared on several social media platforms like TikTok, Instagram, Twitter, etc.
+These animations for social media and the campaign should be shared on several social media platforms like TikTok, Instagram, Twitter, etc.

 Also, it can use famous influencers or celebrities to promote stories.
 And the last way to use user-generated content is to encourage the audiences to share their own stories about overcoming their feeling.